 First-time students who demonstrate limited financial resources and have paid the seat reservation deposit by the deadline specified on the letter of admission may apply for a financial grant.

 The amount awarded depends on the financial need and academic qualifications of the applicant.

-The Financial Grant Application is available at
+The Financial Grant Application for new students is available at the Office of Financial Grants and Scholarships website